rya-sge/access-denied/_posts/2025-11-28-solidity-verifier-contract-security-checklist.md

 tags: solidity zkp zk-snark verifier
 description: This article summarizes the essential points to verify when reviewing a Solidity verifier contract using in zk-proof systems
 isMath: false
-image:
+image: /assets/article/blockchain/zkp/2025-11-28-solidity-verifier-contract-security-checklist-mindmap.png
 ---

-Zero-knowledge proof (ZKP) verifier contracts — typically used in zk-SNARK or zk-proof systems — play a fundamental role in ensuring that proofs submitted on-chain are valid.
+Zero-knowledge proof (ZKP) verifier contracts (typically used in zk-SNARK or zk-proof systems) play a fundamental role in ensuring that proofs submitted on-chain are valid.

 Although the cryptography behind ZKPs is strong, real-world vulnerabilities have frequently originated from: